Rocky River (Ohio)

+The Rocky River is a 12 mi long tributary of Lake Erie located in Cuyahoga County, Ohio.
+The river originates at the confluence of its East and West Branches in the city of North Olmsted.
+The East Branch Rocky River extends 35 mi from its headwaters in Broadview Heights, located in Cuyahoga County.
+The West Branch Rocky River is 36 mi long and begins in Montville Township in Medina County.
+A North Branch also exists, originating in Granger Township in Medina County and joining the West Branch in the city of Medina.

-The Rocky River is a relatively short river in Cuyahoga County, Ohio that forms the natural western boundaries of Cleveland and the suburb of Lakewood with the suburbs of Fairview Park and Rocky River.
+The river forms the natural western boundaries of Cleveland and the suburb of Lakewood with the suburbs of Fairview Park and Rocky River.
 The latter community is named after the river.
 To the south of Fairview Park and west of Cleveland Hopkins International Airport, the river forms the natural boundary between the suburb of Brook Park and the communities of North Olmsted and Olmsted Township.
 Ranked by Field & Stream as one of the top steelhead trout rivers in the world, the Rocky River is the center of the Rocky River Reservation of the Cleveland Metroparks.